Opposition Candidate Wins Dominican Republic Presidential Poll - UrduPoint

 - Economic challenges - While regaining public trust remains a deep concern, restoring economic performance to the levels of the past seven years -- when the tourism-dependent country averaged around 5.0 percent annual growth -- will be Abinader's key task.

-GDP slumped almost 30 percent in April compared to the same month last year due to the impact of COVID-19 containment measures.
+GDP slumped almost 30 percent in April compared with the same month last year due to the impact of COVID-19 containment measures.

 "We will face the most difficult challenges in our history, economic recovery and regaining confidence in democratic institutions," he said.